 Ayurveda specifies that all the happiness or unhappiness, health or ill-health and all the feelings arise in human mind first.
 Soul or atma is defined as the director of life and manas or mind is actually the controller of all senses that determines the actions of the body.
 It is responsible for maintaining a balance or harmony between the universal intelligence and human life.
 In Ayurveda, manas or mind is given the central importance.
 It is believed that all the phenomena of life or the universe are directly influenced by the gunas or the three primary phases of life.
 The gunas

 govern the human existence and regulate the minds.
 These phases generate action, motivation, fascination and inspiration.

 Indriya: The Five Senses

-or the five senses is the third major component of human life defined by the Ayurveda.
-It is believed that the Indriyas act as a bridge between the atma and the manas.
+The Indriya or the five senses is the third major component of human life defined by the Ayurveda.
+It is believed that the Indriyas act as a bridge between the Atma and the Manas.
 The main work of the Indriyas is to gather information from the outer world.
 The incoming perceptions from the collected information get relayed to the mind in the form of touch, sound, light, colour, taste and smell, which are the five senses of human body.
 They have an uplifting influence on the mind.
-So, if the perceptual information gathered is not of proper quality pr quantity, it will have a negative impact over the mind thus creating an imbalance in the body.
+So, if the perceptual information gathered is not of proper quality or quantity, it will have a negative impact over the mind thus creating an imbalance in the body.

 Sharira: The Body